noke-cmu/bipedal-scaling-laws/README.md

-# Allometric Scaling Laws for Bipedal Robots Simulations
+# Simulations for Allometric Scaling Laws for Bipedal Robots

 This repository lets you **simulate small walking robots at many different sizes** and see how their behaviour changes as they grow or shrink.
 It is the